mnowatzke/mnowatzke.github.io/index.md

 published: true
 ---

-My research combines the quantitative and qualitative, leveraging data science and user research.
-I have experience using remote sensing.
-I also incorporate methods like interviews, usability studies, and affinity diagramming (to name a few) to ensure that data and tools are useful and usable for intended audiences.
+My research combines the quantitative and qualitative, leveraging user research and data science.
+I incorporate cross-functional user research methods to ensure that software, tools, etc. are useful and usable for intended audiences.
+I also have experience using geospatial remote sensing, machine learning, and many associated libraries and tools (e.g., rasterio, GeoPandas, gdal, ogr2ogr, PostGIS, etc.).

-If you'd like to learn more about my work or discuss opportunities, feel free to contact me at mattnowatz@gmail.com or find me on LinkedIn.
+If you'd like to learn more about my work or discuss opportunities, feel free to contact me at mattnowatz@gmail.com or find me on [LinkedIn](https://www.linkedin.com/in/mattnowatzke/).